phamcongthuy/brightpixels.blog/about.md

 ## Affiliate Links

 Some of the links on this site are affiliate links.
-When you use them, _Bright Pixels_ gets a small commission for what you buy at no cost to you.
+When you use them, _Tiepz Magazine_ gets a small commission for what you buy at no cost to you.
 Thank you for your support.